xyicheng/xBim-Toolkit/Readme.txt

 What is it?
 -----------

-The xBIM Tookit (eXtensible Building Information Modelling) is an open-source, software development BIM tool that supports the BuildingSmart Data Model (aka the Industry Foundation Classes IFC).
+The xBIM Tookit (eXtensible Building Information Modelling) is an open-source, software development BIM toolkit that supports the BuildingSmart Data Model (aka the Industry Foundation Classes IFC).

 xBIM allows developers to read, create and view Building Information (BIM) Models in the IFC format.
 There is full support for geometric, topological operations and visualisation.
+In addition xBIM supports bi-directional translation between IFC and COBie formats

 Getting Started
 ---------------

 You will need Visual Studio 2010 SP1 or newer to compile the Solution.
-To compile the ScenenJSWebViewer sample project you will require ASP.NET MVC 3.0 to be installed.
+To compile the SceneJSWebViewer sample project you will require ASP.NET MVC 3.0 to be installed.
 All solutions target .NET 4.0.
 The 4.0 Client profile may be supported for some projects.